zaRizk7/abide-demo/README.md

 Containerized Workflow for Multi-site Autism Classification on ABIDE
 ====================================================================

-This repository reproduces the study [1], which proposes a second-order functional connectivity measure called Tangent Pearson describing the ‘tangent correlation of correlation’ of brain region activity and explores the use of domain adaptation for integrating multi-site neuroimaging data.
+This repository reproduces the study [1], which proposes a second-order functional connectivity measure called Tangent Pearson describing the ‘tangent correlation of correlation’ of brain region activity and explores the use of domain adaptation for integrating multi-site neuroimaging data including [ABIDE](https://doi.org/10.3389/fnhum.2013.00599).

 It aims to simplify the original code from [1] using PyKale [2] and Nilearn [3], while also demonstrating the use of containers (e.g., Docker and Apptainer) to improve reproducibility and reusability of machine learning experiments.

-## Instructions
+# Instructions

 We assume that the user has has Docker/Apptainer already installed on their machine/computing cluster.
 For simplicity, we omitted the intructions on how to build the container image locally and focuses on how to pull an existing image from registries like [Docker Hub](https://hub.docker.com) or [GitHub Container Registry (GHCR)](https://ghcr.io).

-### Docker
+## Docker
----

 1. First, we need to pull the container image from the registry.
 In our case, the image is stored in GHCR and we can pull the image by using command:
    ```